 - 1. Voting or ending silence as part of the process of developing/approving FOC statements, documents, or decisions; - 2.
-Serving on the Friends of the Chair or as Chair.
+Serving on the Steering Committee (SC) or as Chair.

 d) Termination

 Any Member or Observer may withdraw from the FOC at any time by submitting a letter to the Chair and Support Unit indicating as much.
 A Member can acquire Observer status when renouncing FOC Membership.